TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 >Take some insights from Studio app to how data is prepared

->Think about what questions to ask about Data when it is recieved
+>Think about what questions to ask about Data when it is received

 ### Evaluation
 - Define what a successful end will be: 95% accuracy?
 99.9% accuracy?